What Leaders Need to Know About Organizational Subcultures

 Team leaders can influence the local culture.
 They perform vital tasks like setting team priorities, handling conflict, and overseeing change projects.
 The leader’s own personal style might have an influence on culture too – for example, someone with an abrasive communication style will breed a culture that’s not collaborative.

-2. Restate your values
+2. Restate your organizational culture's values

-Values are the why of your culture.
+Values are the why of your company culture.
 Why do we do things this way?
 Why do we communicate as we do?
 Why are we focused on this task?
-If your company has a high level of cultural variation between teams, it’s often a sign that you need to restate your values.
+If your company has a high level of cultural variation between teams, it’s often a sign that you need to restate your shared values.
 Each team can have its own way of doing things, but you’re all united by the same why.

 3. Mix up teams